vishnuas22/MasterX/test_result.md

     message: "Attempted to test frontend functionality but encountered connection issues.
 The preview environment is unavailable with the message 'Preview Unavailable!!
 Our Agent is resting after inactivity.'
 The local frontend is running on port 3000 but cannot be accessed through the browser automation tool.
 Backend logs show the API is functioning correctly with successful health checks and API calls.
 The frontend logs show successful compilation with no errors.
 Unable to test UI components, chat scrolling, or advanced features due to connection limitations."
   - agent: "testing"
     message: "Completed additional comprehensive backend testing for the MasterX AI Mentor System.
 All backend functionality is working correctly.
 Verified all API endpoints are properly accessible with /api prefix for Kubernetes ingress routing.
 Tested the health check endpoint which returns proper JSON with status, database, and ai_service health information.
 Verified MongoDB connection stability and Groq AI service integration.
 All tests passed successfully with 100% pass rate.
 The backend is robust, properly configured for universal portability, and ready for use."
+  - agent: "testing"
+    message: "Completed testing of the new personalization features.
+Most endpoints are working correctly.
+The personalization engine endpoints (/api/users/{user_id}/learning-dna, /api/users/{user_id}/adaptive-parameters, /api/users/{user_id}/mood-analysis) are all functioning properly.
+The adaptive AI chat endpoint (/api/chat/adaptive) is working correctly.
+The feature discovery endpoint (/api/personalization/features) returns a comprehensive list of available personalization features.
+There's an issue with the personal learning assistant endpoints - specifically the goal progress update endpoint (/api/goals/{goal_id}/progress) fails with a 'Goal not found' error.
+There's an underlying MongoDB data mapping issue: 'LearningGoal.__init__() got an unexpected keyword argument '_id''.
+This needs to be fixed for full functionality."